- EMERGENCY FOOD

 Russia and Ukraine are two of the biggest cereal grains exporters, accounting for about 20% of global cereal grain production.

 With the conflict in Ukraine, Russia’s grain production has been disrupted.
 Experts speculate that there could be a significant global cereal grain supply shortage as early as 2023.
 They also predict that this shortage may cause a struggle to obtain the necessary ingredients to make bread, resulting in bread shortages in 2023.

 According to ClickOrlando, the great aluminum shortage is still continuing.
 COVID-19, labor shortages, the Russo-Ukrainian War, increased demand, and the ongoing supply chain crisis are all to blame.

 And we will probably have no end in sight until 2023, when the world hopefully moves back towards normalcy after all these crises.
 These supply issues have caused prices for aluminum-based products, such as canned vegetables, meats, and soda, to increase significantly.

 The 2023 food shortage is upon us.
 It's time to get prepared!
 But how much food to store, what to store, and what are the best food storage options?
 These might be a few questions on your mind.
-The best way to prepare for this food shortage is by stocking up on the essentials now.
+The best way to prepare for this food shortage is by knowing what food to buy before inflation hits and stocking up on the essentials now.

 Canned foods are a common staple in many preppers' food stocks.
 These are inexpensive, easy to store, and convenient to use.
 However, unfortunately, highly acidic items such as tomatoes only have a shelf life of 12-18 months.